bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 Check ✅ "Add Python to PATH".

-For installing specific version of TensorFlow, you may use:
+For installing specific version of TensorFlow, you may use (for example):

 <u>**Install TensorFlow 2.15.0**</u>